muldjord/skyscraper/docs/CLIHELP.md

 Lastly, you can purge *all* resources from the cache for the chosen platform using the keyword `all`.

+Read more about the localdb resource cache [here](LOCALDBCACHE.md).

 NOTE!
 You can set a custom db folder to purge resources from with the `-d` option.
+The folder pointed to should be a folder with a Skyscraper `db.xml` file and its required subfolders inside of it (`covers`, `screenshots` etc.).

 Warning!
 Using any of these commands cannot be undone, so please consider making a backup.
 ###### Example(s)